yorkie-team/codepair/backend/design/architecture.md

 # Backend Architecture

-This document covers ㅅhe architecture of CodePair's NestJS backend.
+This document covers the architecture of CodePair's NestJS backend.

 ## Architecture